 The core efficiency of our framework stems from the selective application of LLM explanations to a subset of nodes.
 To achieve this, we define a selection mask $\mathbf{m} \in \{0, 1\}^N$, where $m_n = 1$ indicates that node $n$ is selected for LLM explanation, and $m_n = 0$ otherwise.

 However, directly optimizing $\mathbf{m}$ is a non-trivial combinatorial problem, which prevents the use of gradient-based optimization due to its discrete nature.
-While one could rely on static heuristics (e.g., selecting nodes based on degree or entropy), such methods are task-agnostic and fail to capture the dynamic contribution of specific nodes to the downstream performance.
+While one could rely on static heuristics (e.g., selecting nodes based on degree or entropy), such methods are task-agnostic and may fail to capture the dynamic contribution of specific nodes to the downstream performance.

 To bridge this gap, we propose to relax the discrete mask into a continuous importance vector $\boldsymbol{\lambda} = (\lambda_1, \dots, \lambda_N)$.
 By treating $\boldsymbol{\lambda}$ as a differentiable proxy for the selection mask $\mathbf{m}$, we can formulate node selection as a bilevel optimization problem.
 In this setup, the outer loop optimizes the node importance scores $\boldsymbol{\lambda}$ to maximize generalization on validation data, while the inner loop updates the model parameters $\mathbf{w}$ based on the selected information.
-The transformation from continuous scores $\boldsymbol{\lambda}$ to the final discrete mask $\mathbf{m}$ is then performed through a top-$K$ sparsification process, which we detail in Section~\ref{sec:detail method}.
+The transformation from continuous scores $\boldsymbol{\lambda}$ to the final discrete mask $\mathbf{m}$ is then performed through a top-$K$ sparsification process, which we will detail in Section~\ref{sec:detail method}.

-Formally, the bilevel optimization problem is formulated as: where $\mathcal{L}_{\text{train}}$ and $\mathcal{L}_{\text{val}}$ denote the training and validation losses, respectively.
-By computing the hypergradient of the validation loss with respect to $\lambda_n$, we can accurately quantify each node's influence on the model’s generalization ability, allowing the framework to prioritize explanations for the most ``informative'' nodes.
+Formally, the bilevel optimization problem can be formulated as: where $\mathcal{L}_{\text{T}}$ and $\mathcal{L}_{\text{V}}$ denote the training and validation losses, respectively.
+By computing the hypergradient of the validation loss with respect to $\lambda_n$, we can accurately quantify each node's influence on the model's generalization ability, allowing the framework to prioritize explanations for the most ``informative'' nodes.